 13. Clue me in

-Clue me in is a fun detective game that encourages cognitive development, critical thinking, and problem-solving.
+Clue me in is a fun detective game that encourages cognitive development in children, along with critical thinking and problem-solving.
 Start by selecting five to six target answers, such as a public figure, animal, historical event, social trend, or profession.
 Now, collect five to ten items associated with each target answer.
 They can be pictures from the Internet too.
 Place them in different bags.

 Now decide how many clues a child can pick before making a guess.
 If it’s two, let the child pick up two clues from a bag and make their first guess.
 See who’s able to answer the quickest.